George Fenneman: Commercial production company

 Fenneman formed the "George Fenneman Productions (Ltd.)" commercial production company in 1962.
 His first client was the Douglas Fir Plywood Association.
 He also created commercials for the Paper Mate pen company.

 He was the commercial spokesman for Lipton Tea during much of the 1960s, and in that role appeared on The Ed Sullivan Show when The Beatles made their second U.S. TV appearance on February 16, 1964.
 The entire episode (including commercials) had been taped at Miami Beach, Florida's Hotel Deauville prior to broadcast.

 Fenneman also recorded commercials for Philip Morris.
-From 1978 to the end of his life in 1995, Fenneman was both the public relations spokesperson and commercial announcer for the Los Angeles, California Home Savings & Loan.
+From 1978 to the end of his life in 1995, Fenneman was both the public relations spokesperson and commercial announcer for the Los Angeles-based Home Savings & Loan.

 Television show host

 In 1963, he hosted an ABC television program called Your Funny, Funny Films, a precursor to America's Funniest Home Videos.
 He was also host of a highly regarded KCET-TV program, On Campus.

 On January 14, 1964, Fenneman hosted the half-hour special, Here Comes a Star.
 During the special, Fenneman led the audience on a tour of the then brand new Hanna-Barbera Animation Studio on Cahuenga Boulevard in Hollywood, California.
 Fenneman interviewed Bill Hanna and Joe Barbera as they readied their newest cartoon show The Magilla Gorilla Show.
 The show featured story artists, layout men, animators, inkers and painters putting together the first Magilla Gorilla cartoon.
 The show ended with the completed premiere episode of the cartoon.

 In 1974, Fenneman co-hosted Talk About Pictures, an Emmy Award-winning program created by Life magazine photographer Leigh Wiener.
 The show featured a wide-ranging cross-section of photographers and photography collectors including Ansel Adams, Alfred Eisenstaedt and Graham Nash.
 130 episodes were broadcast on NBC's Los Angeles affiliate KNBC.
 The show won a local Emmy award in 1974.